anewstheart/croatian-word-frequency-list/README.md

 A list of the most frequently used words and lemmas in the Croatian language.

 ## Purpose
-The 2,500 most common words from the lists combined are used to produce a deck of Anki SRS cards [16].
+The 2,500 most common words from the combined word frequency lists are used to produce a deck of Anki SRS cards [16].
 The cards are utilized in the Refold learning methodology [17]

 ## Sources
 This word frequency list was compiled from two main corpus.